TrafalgarLaw-24/Spark-programs/README.md

 https://sundog-education.com/spark-python/
 ```

-The 'requirement.txt' has all the libraries that should be present.
-Run the below to get them installed.
+The 'requirement.txt' has all the libraries that should be present along with so many other libraries which will come in handy if you're gonna work with Big data, ML etc. Run the below to get them installed.

 ```
 pip install -r requirements.txt